Best Penne alla Vodka Recipe (Creamy Restaurant-Quality in 30 Minutes)

 a bowl of vodka sauce in front of a bowl of penne alla vodka.

-You can make the sauce for the best penne alla vodka recipe in about 20 minutes.
-Just enough time to make the penne.
-And you can save the sauce for multiple meals.
+The sauce for the best penne alla vodka recipe can be made in about 20 minutes—just enough time to make the penne.
+You can save the sauce for multiple meals.

 penne alla vodka ingredients on a baking sheet.

-When you read the directions of this recipe, it might seem a little difficult, but it is actually quite simple.
-The end result of this recipe is going to be a creamy tomato sauce you are going to love.
+When you read the directions for this recipe, it might seem a little complicated, but it is pretty simple.
+The result of this recipe is going to be a creamy tomato sauce you are going to love.
 Here are the steps:

 2. Sauté chopped garlic and onions until the onions are almost translucent.